Scotty Robertson

-Robert Scott "Scotty" Robertson III (February 1, 1930 – August 18, 2011) was an American basketball coach.
+Robert Scott Robertson III (February 1, 1930 – August 18, 2011) was an American basketball coach.
 He was the first coach for the New Orleans Jazz (now the Utah Jazz), and he later coached the Chicago Bulls and the Detroit Pistons.
 He also has a stint as assistant coach for the Indiana Pacers, San Antonio Spurs, Phoenix Suns, and the Miami Heat.

 Career

 Robertson was born in Fort Smith in western Arkansas.
 As a sixth grader, he moved to Shreveport, Louisiana, where he played basketball and baseball for C. E. Byrd High School, from which he graduated in 1947.
 He attended the University of Texas at Austin, Texas, but graduated in 1951 from Louisiana Tech University in Ruston.
 He obtained a master's degree from the University of Arkansas at Fayetteville.
 After his graduation from Louisiana Tech, he played baseball in the Chicago White Sox organization before returning to basketball as a coach.